iann838/pulsefire/docs/usage/basic/installation.md

 ## Typing packages

 !!! info
-    These packages are not required if you have pulsefire installed.
-They are available for developers who want to use pulsefire for typing purposes only.
+    These packages are **not required** if you have pulsefire installed, the full package comes with built-in typing support.
+They are available for developers who want to use pulsefire for typing purposes only without installing the full package.

 === "with pip (python)"